 - I need an additional copy of my diploma or my original diploma was damaged or lost.
 How can I get a duplicate or replacement diploma?

 For a $50.00 charge (check or money order), duplicate or replacement diplomas can be requested.
-Please allow at least two months for the replacement diploma to be ready.
+Please allow at least one month for the replacement diploma to be ready.
+Click here for information on how to request a duplicate or replacement diploma.

 - I need a transcript showing my degree.
 How soon after commencement can I get a copy with the degree?